phunkie24/financial-intelligence-platform/README.md

 **Built with ❤️ for CodeCraze & ERNIE Challenge 2025**

-🏆 Winning both hackathons with ONE project! 🏆
+🏆 Winning both hackathons with ONE project! 🏆#   T e s t  
+ 